oraziorillo/oraziorillo/README.md

 Orazio here.

-- 🤖 I'm an AI Engineer with a "proven" ability to design, build, and scale machine learning solutions that do something useful—because who has time for things that don’t?
-I turn complex ideas into software that businesses and researchers can’t live without.
+AI Engineer at Datwave.
+I design, build, and scale ML/AI systems that solve other companies' problems.

-- 👩🏻 According to my mom, what sets me apart is my adaptability.
-Apparently, it’s not just about jumping from startups to research labs to corporate environments; it’s about embracing new environments and always bringing fresh ideas and actual results.
-So, there’s that.
+My passions usually involve building or tinkering with something related to computers.
+For the past 5+ years, AI has been a big one.

-- 💡 What drives me?
-The adrenaline rush of constant discovery.
-AI’s constantly changing, and I like to think I stay ahead of the curve—whether by reading papers that hurt my head or wasting time on a personal project no one will ever see.
+I chase learning and growth over titles.

-- 🚀 If you’re building the next big thing or just want to chat about the future of innovation (preferably over coffee), drop me a text.
-I’m always down for a brainstorm or a random, mind-bending idea exchange.
+If you’re working on the next big thing or interested in exchanging ideas about the future of technology, [let's connect](https://www.linkedin.com/in/oraziorillo/) on LinkedIn.

 <!--
 **oraziorillo/oraziorillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.